mejiaj/uswds-contrib/CONTRIBUTING.md

 When you're ready to merge in the component into develop you need to make sure you've done a few things.

-Make sure you update the original `add-component` PR with all of the appropriate documentation.
+Update the original `add-component` PR with all of the appropriate documentation.
 Good examples can be seen with [Card ↗](https://github.com/uswds/uswds/pull/3430) and [Breadcrumb ↗](https://github.com/uswds/uswds/pull/3488).

 > ℹ You'll see that a lot of the content in that PR is checked against the CARED